-Now the most recent update to the Data Dictionary - 1.6 - is the biggest update in the history of its RESO Data Dictionary.
-This 1.6 release (RESO Data Dictionary Wiki is here) includes more than 225 new data fields that are available through both RETS and the Web API and over 625 additional "look up" values: that's a total of 1,272 Fields and 2,108 Pick-List Lookup (Enumeration) Values.
-It has been a massive voluteer effort to create, maintain, improve and continuing to improve the RESO Data Dictionary since its creation, one that has involved more than five dozen real estate and technology industry experts.
+The RESO Data Dictionary 1.6 update in 2017 was one of the biggest updates in its history.
+This 1.6 release (RESO Data Dictionary Wiki is here) included more than 225 new data fields -- available through both RETS and the Web API - and over 625 additional "look up" values; that's a total of 1,272 Fields and 2,108 Pick-List Lookup (Enumeration) Values.
+It took a massive volunteer effort to create, maintain, improve and continuing to improve the RESO Data Dictionary since its creation, one that has involved more than five dozen real estate and technology industry experts.

-These new data field standards improve the ability for MLSs, brokerages and software technology firms to provide a wide range of new websites, apps, and other technologies that will leverage the Accessibility, Showing Data, Saved Searches, Internet Tracking, Member Data, standardized Universal Identification of Organizations distributing data, Historical Transaction information and more, now able to be captured.
+The new data field standards issued from the 1.6 update improved the ability for MLSs, brokerages and software technology firms to provide a wide range of new websites, apps, and other technologies related to Accessibility, Showing Data, Saved Searches, Internet Tracking, Member Data, standardized Universal Identification of Organizations distributing data, Historical Transaction information and more.